-Module 6: Classifier optimization
+Module 6: Classifier optimisation

 How to make sure we meet performance requirements?
-How to change behaviour of already trained classifier?
+How to change behavior of already trained classifier?
 How to deal with skewed data sets (one class much smaller than others)?
 How to protect classifier from outliers and concepts unknown in training?

 Tools: Target detection, one-class classification, ROC analysis for two-class and multi-class problems; class imbalance; performance constraints; cost-sensitive optimization; handling of prior probabilities; rejection of outliers, rejection of low-confidence regions (to find areas of overlap = difficult samples).

 Module 7: Advanced data handling

 How to get from raw files to data sets?
 How to clean raw data?
 How to learn from (multi-band) image data?